FMotalleb/pub-dev/README.md

 ## Configuration

-Configuration is managed through a TOML file.
+Configuration is managed through a TOML file, environment variables, or a `.env` file.

 **Example `config.toml`:**